HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/container_init_performance.md

 ## ConfigEngine Tasks

-Three ConfigEngine tasks are deployed to support improvements to HCL DX Core initialization times.
-They are:
+The following ConfigEngine tasks are deployed to support improvements to HCL DX Core initialization times:

 -   stop-autostart-docker-applications
 -   default-autostart-docker-applications